eCommerce Conversion Rate Benchmarks – Are You Doing Better Than Industry Standards?

 As an eCommerce player, your growth is dependent on conversion rates.
 Read on to develop an understanding of some crucial factors that drive the eCommerce conversion rates.

-What is eCommerce Conversion Rate?
+What is eCommerce conversion rate?

 The eCommerce conversion rate is the ratio of transactions to sessions, expressed in the form of a percentage.
-For instance, a ratio of one transaction against every ten sessions would make for an eCommerce Conversion Rate of 10%.”
+For instance, a ratio of one transaction against every ten sessions would make for an eCommerce conversion rate of 10%.”

-What is the Mean Conversion Rate for eCommerce Websites?
+What is the mean conversion rate for eCommerce websites?

-As per Littledata, the average eCommerce conversion rate ranges between 1% and 4%, with global figures standing at 2.58% across devices (as of Q2, 2019).
-But, significant conversion rate disparities exist between sectors, countries, devices, seasons, marketing strategies, and the like.
+As per Monetate, the average eCommerce conversion rate ranges between 1% and 4%, with global figures standing at 2.58% across devices (as of Q2, 2019).
+But, significant conversion rate disparity exists across sectors, countries, devices, seasons, marketing strategies, and the like.